bitloops/blog/articles/the-journey-the-vision-changing-how-software-is-built.md

 The [Bitloops Language](https://bitloops.com/bitloops-language) has been designed by taking into consideration the best practices and methodologies in software design, as well as taking into account the basic principles of software development and lifecycle such as deployment, security and integration with 3rd party services.
 The platform is able to guide developers in developing well-structured code and high-quality systems, without having to compromise on speed, and is based on 4 core principles:

 1. **Developer first:** Bitloops has been designed around developers’ thinking, coding practices and day-to-day activities.
-Therefore, Bitloops This enables developers to be far more productive and faster
+Therefore, Bitloops enables developers to be far more productive and faster

 2. **Guiding blocks:** The Bitloops Language is opinionated in the sense that it guides developers to follow widely accepted best practices and design patterns that will ensure developers avoid big balls of mud in their code, and that the system remains flexible enough for iteration and/or refactoring